-Please note: If on devices you click on images that do not enlarge if they should, just slightly scroll the screen to re-enable the enlargement function.
+Please note: If on devices you click on links to images and/or text that do not open if they should, just slightly scroll the screen to re-enable the function.
 Strange behavior of WordPress.

 Black lines open up to colors